About Us

 Alisen Brooks, Committee Member

-Alisen has been a Growing Friend for the past 5 years.
-Since 2020, she increased her involvement with the Growing Friends, joining the sub-committee and helping to organise the plant sales during the challenges of the pandemic.
+Alisen has been a Growing Friend since 2017.
+Since 2020, she increased her involvement with the Growers, joining the sub-committee and helping to organise the plant sales during the challenges of the pandemic.

-Alisen was born in Sydney and grew up in the leafy suburbs of Adelaide.
-After graduating with a BSc from Adelaide Uni, she worked as a Immunology Research Assistant and later as a Public Health Researcher.
-In the late 1990’s, Alisen moved abroad and spent the next 20 years in SE Asia and Europe, where she taught English and led various charity initiatives in SE Asia.
-In addition to raising 2 children, Alisen gained a personal trainer qualification and taught pilates in Bangkok.
+Alisen was born in Sydney & grew up in the leafy suburbs of Adelaide.
+After graduating with a BSc from Adelaide Uni, she worked as a Immunology Research Assistant & a Public Health Researcher.
+In the late 1990’s, Alisen moved abroad & spent the next 20 years in SE Asia & Europe, where she taught English and led various charity initiatives.
+In addition to raising 2 children, Alisen gained a personal trainer qualification & taught pilates in Bangkok.

-After returning to Perth in 2016, Alisen joined the Friends of Lake Claremont and FOKP Community Groups.
-She has always been enamoured by the natural world and her happy places are all outdoors – in the bush, in a garden and in particular in a Botanic Garden where science and nature embrace.
-Alisen has found joy in learning to propagate some of WA’s native beauties and being in the company of like-minded Friends volunteers.
+After returning to Perth in 2016, Alisen joined the Friends of Lake Claremont and Friends of Kings Park.
+She has always been enamoured by the natural world & her happy places are all outdoors – in the bush, in a garden & in particular in a Botanic Garden where science and nature embrace.
+Alisen has found joy in learning to propagate some of WA’s native beauties & being in the company of like-minded Friends volunteers.

 Kerry Staines, Committee Member

-The Management Committee is supported by several sub-committees, whose purpose is to support the Management Committee in fulfilling its role of managing the business of the Friends.
+The Management Committee is supported by the sub-committees below, whose purpose is to support the Management Committee in fulfilling its role of managing the business of the Friends.
+A Joint Bushland sub-committee also exists to provide an avenue for the Friends and BGPA Bushland staff to engage and share information on bushland management and conservation issues.

 Nursery Sub-committee